So, you think you’ve got everything packed for your magical trip to Disney World?

-If you are wanting to save a few bucks, pick up your child’s Disney autograph book on Amazon before you leave.
+If you want to save a few bucks, pick up your child’s Disney autograph book on Amazon before you leave.

-Whether you get a dated book or undated, surprise your child with a small bag of goodies before you get to the parks!
+Whether you get a dated book or undated one, surprise your child with a small bag of goodies before you get to the parks!

 Why, you may ask?
 Because the FUR characters need something big and thick to hold in their costumed hands.

 Using a Sharpie marker, or any kind of large, writing instrument makes it easier and more convenient for them to hold.

 At the Disney parks, expect to pay $29.99 and up for a pair of Mickey ears.
 Do you have any from previous trips?
 If yes, don’t forget to bring those!

 If you don’t, consider checking out Amazon or Etsy before you leave.

 I love the Halloween ones I purchased from Etsy store, Precious Wonderland.
 These are a very high-quality pair of ears, but they cost just as much as purchasing them at Disney itself.
 Check out this store for tons of Minnie ears and bows.

 Don’t forget your matching t-shirts!
 LOL.
 Yes, you will see quite a few families wearing them (like we did).